-FAAN created a “guest blog” area in their blog where posts will be published all week long.
+FAAN created an area in their blog where posts will be published all week long.
 The first title is “Safe” Cake.

 FAI (Food Allergy Initiative) last week announced the merger with FAAN and promoted a “I love someone with food allergies” campaign where anybody can participate by posting something they do to love that person.

 AllerMates, producing kid friendly allergy alert products, announced a new fundraising initiative that promotes not-for-profit causes and awareness at the same time through the purchase of their products.